- About HHSentrepreneurs

 When can I apply?

-HHS Employees ONLY may submit an application to nominate projects and be Internal Entrepreneurs starting on February 28, 2013 HERE .
+HHS Employees ONLY may submit an application to nominate projects and be Internal Entrepreneurs .
+The application period is now closed .

-The application for External Entrepreneurs will be posted on this website in May 2013.
+The application for External Entrepreneurs will be open June 27 – August 16, 2013.

 What happens if I am selected?

-Internal Entrepreneurs will be notified of their selection in May 2013 and will serve as the selection committee for possible External Entrepreneurs who may match their needs.
-If there is a suitable match, External Entrepreneurs will be notified in August 2013 and can be expected to start as early as September 2013.
+Internal Entrepreneurs will be notified of their selection in June 2013 and will serve as the selection committee for possible External Entrepreneurs who may match their needs.
+If there is a suitable match, External Entrepreneurs will be notified in August/September 2013 and can be expected to start as early as September/October 2013.